GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 the world's scripts, and many of today's typography applications, the quality of the reading experience can be remarkably enhanced by this diversity of type styles within a font.
-And, if it is without performance penalty, the user can use a few or as many styles as they wish – it's up to their design.
+And, if it is without performance penalty, the user can use a few or as many styles as they wish–it's up to their design.

 ### Italics are slightly different